MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlupperchar.md

 **RtlUpperChar** is not recommended because the function is designed to work for ASCII range A-Z letters.
 Instead, use [**RtlUpcaseUnicodeChar**](../wdm/nf-wdm-rtlupcaseunicodechar.md).

-Which, in short, means that anyone using this for anything other than ASCII casing is going to have world-readiness problems, which may not be obvious until someone from Japan or wherever tries to use it - or for the new UTF-8 ACP feature machines.

-So this needs to be more strongly discouraged and people should be using the Unicode capable RtlUpcaseUnicodeChar instead - Even if then need to convert strings to Unicode to call it.
-(Apps should "Use Unicode" anyway.

 ## -see-also